DataJuggler/DataTier.Net/README.md

 <img src=https://github.com/DataJuggler/DataTier.Net/blob/master/DataTier.Net/Class%20Room/Documents/Anatomy%20of%20a%20DataTier.Net%20Project.png>

 <b>1.
-Data Access Component</b> Contains the Data Manager and Data Managers for each table and Data Readers and Data Writers.<br/>
+Data Access Component</b> Contains the Data Manager and Data Managers for each table and Data Readers and Data Writers.
-      Controllers are creatred for each for each table and Data Operations (stored procedure calls).<br/>
+      Controllers are creatred for each for each table and Data Operations (stored procedure calls).
-      And the <b>Gateway</b> contains methods for Find, Insert, Load, Save, Update and Delete plus any Custom Methods you create.<br/>
+      And the <b>Gateway</b> contains methods for Find, Insert, Load, Save, Update and Delete plus any Custom Methods you create.
 <b>2.
-Object Library</b> The object library uses partial classes and two files are created for each table or view in your database:<br/>
+Object Library</b> The object library uses partial classes and two files are created for each table or view in your database:

 <img src=https://github.com/DataJuggler/DataTier.Net/blob/master/DataTier.Net/Class%20Room/Documents/Partial%20Classes.png>